robertladwig/LakeEnsemblR-rocker/README.md

 # glm-rocker
-Docker image for running Rstudio 3.6.3 with GLM installed
+Docker image for running Rstudio 3.6.3 with LakeEnsemblR and associated packages installed.